 The Advocate's job is to support the candidate's case for promotion or tenure.
-After signing a Letter of Confidentiality issued from and retained by the Office of Academic Affairs, the Advocate reviews the candidate's application materials including their portfolio.
-However, the Advocate does not review any confidential letters.
-The Advocate discusses the application with the candidate, writes a supporting letter summarizing the reason why promotion and/or tenure should be awarded to the candidate, makes a presentation of the candidate's case to the Promotion and Tenure Committee, and responds to questions from the Committee.
-The letter may address issues which the candidate and the advocate judge as important.
+This is accomplished by writing a supporting letter to the Promotion and Tenure Committee and making a presentation at a meeting of the Promotion and Tenure Committee.
+After signing a Letter of Confidentiality, the Advocate reviews all materials related to the candidate's application, understanding that the content of these letters is strictly confidential.
+The Advocate discusses the application with the candidate prior to meeting with the Committee.
+The Advocate writes a supporting letter summarizing the reason why promotion and/or tenure should be awarded to the candidate.
+The letter may address other issues which the candidate and the advocate judge as important.
+The Advocate presents the candidate's case to the Promotion and Tenure Committee and responds to questions from the Committee.

 4) The candidate for tenure assembles a portfolio of information supporting the proposed tenure and/or promotion action based on established criteria.
 The portfolio will include sections on teaching, professional development, and service.
 Narrative explanation and personal assessment of evidence under teaching, professional development, and service are included.
 Usually these sections of explanation and assessment are best placed before the candidate's case evidence, at the beginning of each of the three sections of the portfolio.
-The candidate must provide annual self-assessments and Division Chair evaluations as well as a mid-tenure evaluations letter for the duration the candidate has worked at Brevard College.

-Submission of the Portfolio: The candidate will transfer ownership of a Google Drive folder containing PDF files of the complete dossier to the Chair of the Tenure and Promotion Committee.
+Submission of the Portfolio: The candidate will share a Google Drive folder containing PDF files of the complete dossier with the Chair of the Tenure and Promotion Committee.
 The name of the folder must be the candidate's name.
 The candidate is responsible for preventing viewers from downloading, copying, or printing individual PDF files by selecting the Advanced feature for each PDF file and checking the option to disable options to download, print, and copy.
 Brevard College Information Technology staff can help with this process.
-We recommend that the candidate make two copies of everything presented in the electronic portfolio, such that one copy can be retained for personal use when ownership of the other is temporarily transferred to the Chair of the Promotion and Tenure Committee.

-The Chair of the Promotion and Tenure Committee makes the following adjustments to the folder: the advocate, appropriate division members and committee members are added to the folder with view-only permissions; using the advanced sharing features, with appropriate expiration dates set.
+The Chair of the Tenure and Promotion Committee makes the following adjustments to the folder: appropriate division members and committee members are added to the folder with view-only permissions; using the advanced sharing features, the division members have an expiration date set for their view status.

-The Promotion and Tenure Committee prefers that candidates ask their references to write confidential evaluation letters, and that their references send these confidential letters directly to the Office of Academic Affairs, for forwarding to the Promotion and Tenure Committee.
+The Tenure and Promotion Committee strongly prefers that candidates ask their references to write confidential evaluation letters, and that their references send these confidential letters directly to the Office of Academic Affairs, for forwarding to the Promotion and Tenure Committee.
 All of the other information and documents listed below should be included in the candidate's PDF file.